openethereum/parity-ethereum/README.md

 ### Viewing documentation for Parity Ethereum packages

-You can generate documentation for a Parity Ethereum Rust package and have it automatically open in your web browser using [rustdoc with Cargo](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html#using-rustdoc-with-cargo), (of the The Rustdoc Book), by running the the following command:
+You can generate documentation for a Parity Ethereum Rust package and have it automatically open in your web browser using [rustdoc with Cargo](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html#using-rustdoc-with-cargo), (of the The Rustdoc Book), by running the the following commands:

 ```
 cargo doc --package <spec> --open